alou-S/amdk/README.md

 The script gives an app immunity against oomd and disables lmkd.
 Only works with root.
+Note: There is a chance ART (Android Runtime) might panic and freeze while using this.

 ## How to use
 Just give the script executable permission and run it as root.